cmaloney/dcos-docs/_pages/overview/security.md

 # Limitations

-*   The DCOS Community Edition does not provide authentication.
-Authentication is available in the <a href="https://mesosphere.com/product/#" target="_blank">DCOS Enterprise Edition</a>.
+*   The DC/OS Community Edition does not provide authentication.
+Authentication is available in the <a href="https://mesosphere.com/product/#" target="_blank">DC/OS Enterprise Edition</a>.
-*   The DCOS CLI and web interface do not currently use an encrypted channel for communication.
+*   The DC/OS CLI and web interface do not currently use an encrypted channel for communication.
 However, you can upload your own SSL certificate to the masters and change your CLI and web interface configuration to use HTTPS instead of HTTP.
 *   You must secure your cluster by using security rules.
 It is strongly recommended that you only allow internal traffic.
 *   If there is sensitive data in your cluster, follow standard cloud policies for accessing that data.
-Either set up a point to point VPN between your secure networks or run a VPN server inside your DCOS cluster.
+Either set up a point to point VPN between your secure networks or run a VPN server inside your DC/OS cluster.

  [1]: /administration/installing/